davidktw/sfss/README.md

 User will authentication and authorised via GitHub OAuth.
 Both the client and server will check against the Github OAuth to ensure the client has registered and for every access, the access token is checked via Github API to ensure it is authorised.

 ### Logging and comments
 Comments and logging are put in place for easy debugging.
-For logging Log4Perl, a cousin port from Log4J is used.
+For logging Log4Perl, a cousin port of Log4J is used.

 ### Networking
 Data in transit are protected using proper HTTPS(SSL/TLS) transport between the client and server.
 In the testing environment, domain name verification is deliberately disabled at the client end, but in proper deployment where the server will be served public CA signed X.509 certificates, domain name verification can be enabled easily.

 ### Configuration
-Configuration files are used for logging configurations, crendetials etc, so that they will be kept out of the codebase and changed for actual deployments.
+Configuration files are used for logging configurations, credentials etc, so that they will be kept out of the codebase and changed for actual deployments.

 ### Security
 As each user can be uniquely identified after authentication against the Github OAuth API, each user will contribute using it's unique ID to a common secret passphrase to form the actual passphrase for symmetric key encryption via AES.
 Hence different users even when uploaded the exact file will not encrypt to the same encrypted payload.